 This kind of problem will be more challenging to solve and will require dedication, patience and time spent with your dog until he becomes more comfortable around kids.
 In these cases, it is advisable to contact a canine behavior expert that will work with the dog to alleviate its anxieties.

-In this way, at least some cases of aggression will be avoided, but it might not be enough.
-Another essential component to take into account is the prey drive of the dog, which depends on the breed.
 Unfortunately, this is a component that many parents are unaware of as it is at the root of almost every truly dramatic episode of dogs attacking children.
 For this reason, it may be better to adopt dogs that are best for kids and are less likely to have unhealthy relationships with them.